drbenn/drbenn/README.md

 - 👋 Hi, I’m @drbenn, also known as Dan
 - 👀 I’m interested in ...
-Shifting careers from accounting to web development and eventually software engineering.
+Shifting careers from accounting to web development and software engineering.
-- 🌱 I’m currently learning ...Javascript, React and the endless pursuit of centering in CSS
+- 🌱 I’m currently learning ...Expanding my skillset to include Java, AWS and Docker
 - 💞️ I’m looking to collaborate on ...multi-functional websites
-- 📫 How to reach me ...bennett.daniel@gmail.com
+- 📫 How to reach me ...danbennett.dev or directly at bennett.daniel@gmail.com